Skip to content

 Establish these as your personal code of conduct for high-pressure moments:

-“Where there is room for kindness, I will use it.”
+Choose kindness where there’s room for it.
 Prioritize de-escalation and preserve dignity whenever possible.
 Kindness isn’t weakness—it’s strategic wisdom.

-“If I can’t be a bridge, I’ll be a lighthouse.”
+Be a bridge when you can, a lighthouse when you can’t.
 Connect when you can.
 When you can’t, stand firm and model a better way.
 Sometimes the best thing you can do is demonstrate what healthy communication looks like.

 Starting Difficult Conversations